-Originally from Marseille, Louis Bernard is a bilingual French / English actor based in London and Paris.
+Originally from Marseille, Louis Bernard is a bilingual French / British actor based in London and Paris.

 At the age of 12, he discovered springboard diving.
 Over a 10 year period, he represented his club and France in multiple national and international competitions.
 During this time, he also studied and graduated with a Master's degree in computer engineering.
 He then moved on to a new career as a business analyst working for over 6 years on projects based in Asia, Australia and Europe.

 In the end, however, his enduring passion for acting saw him graduate in 2014 from the Academy of Live and Recorded Arts (London).
 He is now working in films, theatre and physical theatre.

 Previous film/TV credits include: Recently filmed a recurring role in SEASON 2 of a major series (STREAMING PLATFORM under NDA), a role in 2 episodes of BAFTA-winning ITV drama UNFORGOTTEN (Season 5), a role in THE PERIPHERAL, a new AMAZON ORIGINAL TV series.
 He also shot a French feature film NIEGE, directed by Laurent Tuel for France Télévision and PETITES (Little Ones) directed by Julie Lerat-Gersant.
 PETITES won the Boccalino d'Oro for best feature film at the Locarno International Film Festival this year.